2021 Graz local election: Aftermath

 The victory of the Communist Party of Austria (KPÖ) was unexpected.
 Elke Kahr herself expressed surprise at the result: "The preliminary election result is a huge success for us and more than gratifying.
 I didn't expect to gain that much."
 While conceding the election, mayor Siegfried Nagl quipped: "You can see that the clocks in Graz run differently than in the rest of Austria."

 The KPÖ were expected to take over the mayoralty as no practical majority could be formed to oppose them.
 The Greens were considered a likely partner, but a third party was required for a majority in the Gemeinderat.
 Although Nagl ruled out working with the KPÖ during the campaign, the new ÖVP leadership took a noticeably softer stance, raising the possibility of cooperation between the two.
 The SPÖ and NEOS were also possible partners.
 Elke Kahr previously voiced her preference for pragmatic cooperation on policy matters and "free play of groups in the Gemeinderat" rather than a fixed coalition pact; the process for electing the mayor could enable the KPÖ to win even without a majority.

 After a series of exploratory talks, the SPÖ voted on 22 October to start official coalition talks with the KPÖ and Greens.
 The three parties presented their coalition program on 13 November.
 Elke Kahr described a "socially, climate-friendly and democratically transparent" Graz as their goal, with plans to expand community housing, access to transit and education, and transform the city centre into a car-free green space.
 Kahr will become mayor and reclaim the housing portfolio.
 Overall, the KPÖ will also hold the finance, health, housing, integration, and education portfolios, with Manfred Eber joining Robert Krotzer as the party's third city councillor.
 Judith Schwentner will become vice-mayor and councillor for transit and planning.
 The SPÖ, lacking any city councillors, will chair several committees in the Gemeinderat.

 The Gemeinderat convened for its constituent session on 17 November.
 Elke Kahr was elected mayor with 28 out of 46 votes, becoming the first female mayor of Graz and first communist mayor of an Austrian city.
 As one KPÖ deputy was absent from the session, Kahr received at least one vote from the opposition.

+In FPÖ Graz there was a financial scandal after the election.
+As a result, the chairman and ex-vice mayor resigned.

+Claudia Schönbacher took over the FPÖ in Graz.
+This helped the judiciary exclude the club chairman of the FPÖ in the municipal council from the club.
+Federal party chairman Herbert Kickl then expelled Claudia Schönbacher and her team from the Freedom Party.
+After that, Schönbacher reported several FPÖ politicians, and the Austrian police found Nazi material on several FPÖ city politicians during house searches.

+The FPÖ club in Graz municipal council is split, all FPÖ municipal council members founded the club: "(corruption) free municipal council club", KFGK.
+As of 2022, there was only one FPÖ member of the Graz municipal council.

+The investigations of the judiciary are still ongoing (April 2023).